 You’re trying to get rid of your whole hand, and if you lay a card that breaks gods rules, you have to pick up two new ones.
 So the first to understand the commandments ought to win.
 There’s a little more to it than this, as scientists can become prophets, predicting the laws of god, and as the game goes on, incorrect guesses can result in elimination as god gets grouchy, but hopefully what we’ve shared here is enough to pique your interest in Eleusis- a very atypical, thematically rich playing card game.

 Are you lonely, (so lonely)?
 Do you have nobody (nobody) for your own?
 Well dry those eyes, at least you can still play Solitaire!
 You’ve probably clicked around on a free online card game version of the archetypal solo game Solitaire before, but we here at Wargamer are of the firm opinion that, when it comes to playing card games, you can’t beat the tactility of the physical versions.

-When your eyes are going square from staring at screens, or you’re burned out from work, laying out the cards for Solitaire can be nourishment for the soul.
+Whether you’re spacing out staring at screens, or are burned out from work, laying out the cards for Solitaire can be nourishment for the soul.
 The process of sliding cards around, whiling away a quiet evening with a few games of Solitaire is both calming and fun.

 The game’s not just meditative, it’s also enjoyable and addictive to improve and increase the number of wins you achieve.
 There’s roughly a gazillion different Solitaire variants, from Spider Solitaire to Pyramid, but we’ll leave it to you to figure out your favourite.
 Here’s how to play Solitaire, if you’re a complete beginner.